Sieroslawski/weatherwebsite/README.md

 # Weather website
-A full weather website I built to practice interacting with APIs(openweather)
+A detailed weather website I built to practice interacting with Openweathermap's API

 * ## Current Weather tab
   * Displays detailed information for the day and provides an overview of the next 12 hours